Knife throwing: Sport

 In the US and in many European countries, there are communities of people pursuing knife throwing as a sport, similar to archery.
 For example, in Europe more than 30 knife throwing clubs exist.
 The clubs are usually set up in a not-for-profit form and are run by sports enthusiasts.

 The outdoor competition itself consists, in the most common form, of a series of straight throws aimed at a set of standard wooden targets or in some cases foam.
 Similar to an archery target, competition knife throwing targets have a bullseye surrounded by one or more rings.
 A sticking knife scores points.
 The thrower must be standing at least a set distance away from the target, with higher distances for more challenging events.
-IKTHOF keeps a ranking of its members based on their performance during these sponsored competitions.
+The International Knife Throwers Hall of Fame (IKTHOF) keeps a ranking of its members based on their performance during these sponsored competitions.
 EuroThrowers maintains a register of the world records, and for each championship publishes the full scores together with the meetings' reports.

 Urban Knife Throwing

-Taking place indoors, with dedicated facilities providing throwing lanes for rent.
-Similar to bowling, the focus is on having a fun time with friends.
+Urban Knife throwing is an indoor activity, with dedicated facilities providing lanes for rent.
+Like bowling, the focus is primarily recreational.

 Spreading from Canada to the US, the venues usually operate within a commercial franchise system such as the World Knife Throwing League (WKTL).
 Knife throwing venues regularly also offer urban axe throwing activities.
 The rulesets differ from the outdoor events of the sports throwing clubs, for accessibility and safety reasons.